 On February 28, 2011, the Crude Independent Committee met for the purpose of finalizing its selection of a financial advisor.
-Even though it was the consensus of the Crude Independent Committee that, because of, among other things, Jefferies' M&A experience, and financial advisory experience in the shipping industry.
-Jefferies should be selected as the Crude Independent Committee's financial advisor, a change in the composition of the Crude Independent Committee delayed the retention of Jefferies.
+Even though it was the consensus of the Crude Independent Committee that, because of, among other things, Jefferies' M&A experience, and financial advisory experience in the shipping industry, Jefferies should be selected as the Crude Independent Committee's financial advisor, a change in the composition of the Crude Independent Committee delayed the retention of Jefferies.
 On March 3, 2011, Mr. Timagenis informed the committee that he could no longer serve on the committee.
 He explained that his ongoing responsibilities to his law firm made it impracticable to take a meaningful role in the Crude Independent Committee's evaluation of the proposed transaction with CPLP.
 Mr. Timagenis remained on the Crude Board following his resignation from the committee.

 As a result of Mr. Kominakis's recusal and Mr. Timagenis's resignation, only two members of the Crude Independent Committee remained to participate in deliberations regarding the Initial Proposal.
 Accordingly, during the following week, the members of the Crude Independent Committee and the Crude Board agreed that the Crude Board should appoint a new independent director to the Crude Board with the expectation that such new independent director would serve on the Crude Independent Committee.
-On March 11, 2011, the Crude Board met to elect Mr. Dimitris Christacopoulos to the Crude Board and, subsequent to his election, the was appointed by the Crude Board to the Crude Independent Committee.
-Prior to Mr. Christacopoulos's election, the Crude Board had made the determination that Mr. Christacopoulos was independent and had no prior relationships with Crude, CPLP, CCIC or any of their respective affiliates, and had discussed Mr. Christacopoulos's qualifications, including his background in the sipning and financing sectors and work in business consulting.
-The members of the Crude Independent Committee.
+On March 11, 2011, the Crude Board met to elect Mr. Dimitris Christacopoulos to the Crude Board and, subsequent to his election, he was appointed by the Crude Board to the Crude Independent Committee.
+Prior to Mr. Christacopoulos's election, the Crude Board had made the determination that Mr. Christacopoulos was independent and had no prior relationships with Crude, CPLP, CCIC or any of their respective affiliates, and had discussed Mr. Christacopoulos's qualifications, including his background in the shipping and financing sectors and work in business consulting.
+The members of the Crude Independent Committee held a meeting shortly after the Crude Board meeting and elected Mr. Christacopoulos to be the chairman of the Crude Independent Committee.